 This is for the scenario where there is no Middleware provider, such as in FX.
 There is no central generation and sharing of UTI.
-As the ED and Client are not Principal to the trade, the reporting obligation resides on the ED-PB leg and the PB-Client leg (following allocations from the Client).
+Client, ED and PB are Principal to the trade.

 4.5.3 (a) Allocation(s) with preceding Block Trade